yurikryn/codata/README.md

-CODATA 1998-2014 values of fundamental physical constants as json file
+CODATA 1998-2014 values of fundamental physical constants as json files